DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Introduction

 \section{Introduction}

 Conditional sequence learning aims at generating a target sequence from given conditions, which is one of the important paradigms of natural language generation~\citep{sutskever2014seq2seq,wiseman2017data2text,raffel2020T5}, including machine translation~\citep{bahdanau2014neural}, summarization~\citep{rush-etal-2015-neural}, and paraphrasing~\citep{DBLP:journals/corr/PrakashHLDQLF16}.
 Recent advances in generative modeling introduce diffusion models~\citep{diffusion2015,ddpm,song2020sde}, which achieve great success in generating continuous signals, including images~\citep{rombach2021highresolution}, video~\citep{ho2022imagenvideo}, and audio~\citep{kong2020diffwave}.
-Diffusion models also garner growing interest for conditional sequence learning in the research community because of their promising characteristics, such as diversity and controllability, demonstrated in these domains.
+With promising characteristics such as diversity and controllability demonstrated in these domains, diffusion models also garner growing interest for sequence learning in the research community~\citep{diffusionlm}, which further gives the promise to a unified generative modeling paradigm across different modalities~\citep{bao2023one},

 However, the discrete nature of sequence data, constituted by a number of tokens in order, makes it non-trivial to apply diffusion models for conditional sequence learning.
 Typical diffusion models noise data with Gaussian permutation kernels~\citep{ddpm} and learn to recover original data from their corrupted versions, which is not directly compatible with discrete tokens.
 To remedy this, DiffusionLM~\citep{diffusionlm} attempted to embed discrete tokens into continuous space and employ diffusion models to the embedding space.
 Although this kind of approach unlocks the possibility of applying diffusion models to discrete data, it still falls short of competitive performance for various conditional sequence generation tasks (Fig.~\ref{fig:prelim}A).